How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 ERR_TOO_MANY_REDIRECTS error example

-Error ERR_TOO_MANY_REDIRECTS occurs in case of a misconfigured redirection in WordPress.
+Error ERR_TOO_MANY_REDIRECTS occurs in case of a misconfigured redirections in WordPress.
 In such a situation, your browser cannot connect to the correct server.

-In WordPress itself, new URLs are assigned to posts and pages via redirection.
+In WordPress itself, new URLs are assigned to posts and pages via redirections.
 Using another tool improperly can cause a looping effect.

 When a web page cannot be resolved because it is continually redirected, the redirect error appears in the browser.